 Mac workstations running macOS 10.13–10.15 require a two-step setup process.
 First, download the Secure Profile from the link above, install it, and restart your computer.
 The Secure Profile can also be installed on multiple devices all at once using any commercially available mobile device management (MDM) application you already use to manage your devices.

 The Secure Profile is a configuration profile that can be used to configure Mac workstations for online testing.
 It can be downloaded from the link above and must be installed, along with the Secure Browser, before testing begins.
 The Secure Profile was last updated for Spring 2021.
 If you previously installed an older version of the Secure Profile, you must download and install the version from the link above.
 For more information about features disabled by the Secure Profile and how to re-enable these features after testing is completed, see the macOS Technology Guide (.pdf/954 KB).

 After you've installed the Secure Profile, download the Secure Browser from the link above and install it using the instructions below.

-Mac workstations running macOS 11.4 do not require the Secure Profile.
-A feature in macOS 11.4 called Assessment Mode automatically configures computers for testing and requires no further setup.
+Mac workstations running macOS 11.4 and higher do not require the Secure Profile.
+A feature in macOS 11.4 and higher called Assessment Mode automatically configures computers for testing and requires no further setup.
 For more information about Assessment Mode, including a list of features it disables, see support.apple.com/en-us/HT204775.

 Installing the CB Secure Browser for Mac